dhruthan29/Experiment--03/README.md

 .
 Varry the MOSFET length and width (m1&m2)get calculated id current in dc analysis .set the Ac amplitude as 1 in the ac analysis
 .
 From the frequency response, you can determine the bandwidth of the differential amplifier by identifying the frequency
+# RESULT
+.By varrying Mosfet width and length we get id current 0.45mA m1 and m2 L=180nm w=7.8nm
+.RSS value 777ohm and rd=3.3kohm